Skip to main content

 The steps in this workflow use the following example scenario:

 Suppose each reviewer rates an application based on 6 different criteria using a scale of 1–10.
-These criteria are then weighted to calculate a final score between 0 and 100.
-Note that even if you don't weight your questions, you'll still follow the same process, simply using a weight of 1.
+These criteria are then weighted and summed to calculate a final score.

 Step 1: Create a Scoring Model Table